Jean Segura Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Cubs pitching staff ranks eighth in MLB.
+- The 9.5 strikeouts per nine innings put together by the Cubs pitching staff ranks seventh in the league.

-- The Cubs have the fourth-ranked team ERA across all MLB pitching staffs (3.35).
+- The Cubs' 3.50 team ERA ranks eighth across all MLB pitching staffs.

-- The Cubs give up the sixth-fewest home runs in baseball (23 total, 0.9 per game).
+- Cubs pitchers combine to surrender 23 home runs (0.9 per game), the fifth-fewest in baseball.

-- Kilian will start for the Cubs, his first of the season.
+- Steele makes the start for the Cubs, his sixth of the season.
+He is 4-0 with a 1.19 ERA and 29 strikeouts in 30 1/3 innings pitched.

+- In his last appearance on Tuesday, the left-hander tossed 5 1/3 scoreless innings against the San Diego Padres while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.